 Four of the five usages of δόγμασιν/dogmasin in the New Testament thus far are ‘decrees, thoughts and opinions’ of men.

 Is there precedent for this claim?
-Is there any evidence historically that the Law of Moses is referred to or called δόγμασιν/dogmasin?
+Is there any evidence historically that the Law of God is referred to or called δόγμασιν/dogmasin?

-‘Dogmasin’ is NOT used in any other Book, and it is never used in reference to the Law/Instructions of Almighty God, never!
+‘Dogmasin’ is NOT used in any other Book of the Old Testament, and it is never used in reference to the Law/Instructions of Almighty God, never!
 It’s only used in reference to the decrees, opinions, and declarations of men.

 So, are we really to believe that the apostle Paul, the eminent Scriptural scholar of his day, did not know this?
 If Paul is claiming the “dogmasin” of Colossians 2 is the Law of God, and it is ‘the certificate of debt that was nailed to the cross’, then we have to conclude Paul had absolutely no knowledge of the Scriptures, Greek or Hebrew.

 Let’s use logic, and not stand on the emotional ties to the unsubstantiated teachings of the mainstream Christian system.
 Let’s think for ourselves, test the doctrines of men by examining the Scriptures; be a Berean!
 Please click this link and read, ‘Examining the Scriptures | Acts 17’.

 Let’s start ‘the examining‘ process by asking ourselves the most basic question: ‘in reality, what was nailed to the cross?’

 Jesus was nailed to the cross; I don’t think anyone who has ever picked up a Bible will disagree with that fact.

 In Colossians 2:13-14 Paul described in ‘metaphor’ how our trespasses, our sins, are forgiven.